Mabl provides a wealth of information related to test results to help you triage and diagnose issues.

 - Filter the list of test runs to locate the relevant test.

-The test run results screen includes relevant information on the status, runtime, browser, screenshots, and other observations collected during the test run.
+The Test Output page includes relevant information on the status, runtime, browser, screenshots, and other observations collected during the test run.

-You can click the Clock icon in the test run log to toggle between earth time and test time.
+You can click the "Time display" icon in the mabl Activity logs for a given step to toggle between earth time and test time.

 The output page header displays and organizes the information about this specific test run.
 A maximum of 6 items are shown in the header, and any additional information can be found by clicking the "View all" button.